Can You Sue Your Construction Company for an On-the-Job Back Injury in New York?

 There always seems to be something under construction in New York.
 Most people walk or drive past multiple construction sites every day without realizing it.
 While these worksites are common, they are also very dangerous for the people that work there.
 Workers may try to stay as safe as they can, but accidents have been known to happen.
 One might assume that the construction company in charge of the site should be held responsible for unsafe working conditions, but this is easier said than done.
 It can be difficult for employees of construction companies to hold their employers accountable for accidents.

 It is certainly possible to sue your construction company after an on-the-job back injury at a construction site.
 However, the workers’ compensation system in New York might make things challenging for injured employees.
 Workers’ compensation is required by law in New York and may take the place of a worker’s right to sue.
-However, if certain conditions are met, an injured employee could still sue their construction company.
+However, if certain conditions are met, an injured worker could still be entitled to sue their construction company.
 On the other hand, workers’ compensation does not bar employees from suing any third parties responsible for their accident.

 If you were working at a construction site when you suffered an on-the-job back injury, you should discuss your legal options with an attorney.
 Our Bronx personal injury lawyers can help you review your legal rights and file a lawsuit if possible.
-Schedule a free legal consultation with the team at The Carrion Law Firm.
+Schedule a free legal consultation with the Bronx Construction Accident Lawyer at The Carrion Law Firm.
 Call our offices today at (718) 841-0083.